jkoritzinsky/razor/docs/InsertingRazorIntoVSCodeCSharp.md

 7. Run the task
 8. It takes a while to run, as it has to download and compute hashes for each file, but when finished it will have changed the package.json file.
 9. Commit both files, push your branch, and create a PR.

-### Optional additional changes

-If there were changes to the Razor grammar you'll need to update that as well.
-In the `vscode-csharp` repo you can do that by updating the `src/razor/syntaxes/aspnetcorerazor.tmLanguage.json` file, copying across the one from this repo.

 ## Testing